Top Rated in Orange County

 Facelift Recovery

 Our Orange County facelift surgery patients recover in approximately 10 to 12 days.
-You will experience minimal discomfort as Our Surgical Team uses a long-lasting anesthetic that lasts for up to 3 days, which nearly eliminates all of your discomfort.
+You will experience minimal discomfort as Dr. Paris uses a long-lasting anesthetic that lasts for up to 3 days, which nearly eliminates all of your discomfort.

-Although each patient differs from their pain tolerance, Our Surgical Team’s patients routinely express that they had no pain with the surgery.
+Although each patient differs from their pain tolerance, Dr. Paris’s patients routinely express that they had no pain with the surgery.
 Moreover, our Orange County facelift patients are traditionally encouraged to go out to dinner with family and friends as early as 12 days after surgery!

 By one month following facelift surgery, you will be able to participate in all sports, go up to the podium for a public speaking engagement, or even get married.